erew123/alltalk_tts/README.md

 I could force a delimeter in at this stage, but I know it would/may affect things further down the line in the chat and I need a good think about that before just making a change.
 This issue **only** affects the greeting card/start of conversation and the "example" card that comes with text-generation-webui suffers this issue (if you want to try it for yourself).
 So you would put double quotes around like this (from the example card):

-"Hey!
+`"`Hey!
 I'm so excited to finally meet you.
 I've heard so many great things about you and I'm eager to pick your brain about computers.
-I'm sure you have a wealth of knowledge that I can learn from."
+I'm sure you have a wealth of knowledge that I can learn from.`"`

 ## Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, instructions [here](https://github.com/oobabooga/text-generation-webui#getting-updates)